azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_02.md

 Moreover, you create a _deployment configuration_, which specifies the amount of compute required to host the model.
 In this case, the compute will have 1CPU and 1GB memory.

-To get started with the challenge, go back to your `aidevcollege` folder in your Jupyter notebook and create a new `Python 3.8 - AzureML` file.
-Give it the name `challenge02.ipnb`.

-Copy the following code and paste it into the first cell of your notebook.
-Then run the cell.

 ```python
 # create environment for the deploy
 from azureml.core.environment import Environment